syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Shape-Annotation.md

 {% endtabs %}

 N> The value of MinimumSize property will does not affect line, arrow, and polygon annotations.
 Also, the value of MinimumLength property will does not affect rectangle, circle, and polygon annotations.

+## Draw a cloud shape annotation

+To draw a cloud shape annotation, you should set the `BorderEffect` property of the shape annotation settings to BorderEffect.Cloudy.
+Only the rectangle and polygon annotations can be drawn with cloud border style.
+The following sample code illustrates how to draw a rectangle annotation with the cloud border style.

+{% tabs %}
+{% highlight c# %}

+SfPdfViewer pdfViewer = new SfPdfViewer();
+pdfViewer.AnnotationMode = AnnotationMode.Rectangle;

+pdfViewerControl.AnnotationSettings.Rectangle.Settings.BorderEffect = BorderEffect.Cloudy;

+{% endhighlight %}
+{% endtabs %}

+N> The value of BorderEffect property will not affect other shape annotations such as circle, line, and arrow annotations.

+## Setting the default border style

+You can set the border style for the rectangle and polygon annotations using the `BorderEffect` property.

+Refer  the following code example:

+{% tabs %}
+{% highlight c# %}

+//Sets the cloud border style for rectangle annotation pdfViewerControl.AnnotationSettings.Rectangle.Settings.BorderEffect = BorderEffect.Cloudy;

+//Sets the cloud border style for polygon annotation pdfViewerControl.AnnotationSettings.Polygon.Settings.BorderEffect = BorderEffect.Cloudy;

+{% endhighlight %}
+{% endtabs %}

+N> The value of BorderEffect property will not affect other shape annotations such as circle, line, and arrow annotations.

+## Adding the shape annotations programmatically

+You can add the shape annotations programmatically by using `AddAnnotation` method with the created shape annotation object passed as a parameter.
+The `ShapeAnnotation` instance   acquires the ShapeAnnotationType, page number and bounds as the parameters.

+The following code sample illustrates the adding of rectangle annotation programmatically.

+{% tabs %}
+{% highlight c# %}

+//Bounds in which the rectangle shape annotation should be added Rectangle bounds = new Rectangle(100, 100, 200, 200);

+//Creates a new rectangle shape annotation ShapeAnnotation shapeAnnotation = new ShapeAnnotation(ShapeAnnotationType.Rectangle, 1, rectangle);

+//Sets the stroke color for the rectangle shape annotation shapeAnnotation.Settings.StrokeColor = Color.Red;

+//Add the rectangle shape annotation to the specified page pdfViewerControl.AddAnnotation(shapeAnnotation);

+{% endhighlight %}
+{% endtabs %}

+N> For the purpose of illustration, we have only provided the code example for adding rectangle annotation.
+But  can follow the same procedure for other shape annotations too.

+## How to select the shape annotation programmatically?

+You can select the shape annotation programmatically by using `SelectAnnotation` method with the specified shape annotation object passed as a parameter.

+The following code sample illustrates the same.

+{% tabs %}
+{% highlight c# %}

+//Selects the specified shape annotation pdfViewerControl.SelectAnnotation(shapeAnnotation);

+{% endhighlight %}
+{% endtabs %}

+N> Once `SelectAnnotation` method is called and as long as the annotation stays selected, the `SelectedAnnotation` property will return the same instance as the parameter of this method.

+## How to deselect the shape annotation programmatically?

+By using `DeselectAnnotation` method, You can deselect the shape annotation programmatically.
+The specified shape annotation object passed as a parameter.

+The following code sample illustrates the same.

+{% tabs %}
+{% highlight c# %}

+//Deselects the specified shape annotation pdfViewerControl.DeselectAnnotation(shapeAnnotation);

+{% endhighlight %}
+{% endtabs %}

+N> Calling `DeselectAnnotation` method has no effect if the given annotation is not selected.
+The `SelectedAnnotation` property will return null until any other annotation gets selected.